Solving a Murder

 It really wasn't rocket science.

-Besides the clothing, he'd kept the keys to the taxi which was parked at the all night gas station nearby was
+Besides the clothing, he'd kept the keys to the taxi which was parked at the all night gas station nearby.

-The big News was that the owner of the building, the guy who'd given Slugs the job, turned out to
+The big News was that the owner of the building where our offices were, the guy who'd given Slugs the job, turned out to be Slug's father.

 Slugs was the product of a quickie between Mr. --- and a whore on John's Lane.